LokiJS-Forge/LokiDB/docs/comparators.md

 // this will use the currently configured default unindexedSortComparator let result = coll.simplesort("name");

-// simplesort also allows you to override this in options let reversed = coll.simplesort("name", {
+// simplesort also allows you to override the default comparator in options let reversed = coll.simplesort("name", {
    desc: true,
    unindexedSortComparator: "string-insensitive"